Bill Wilson (judge)

-William McLeod Wilson is a former judge of the Court of Appeal and Supreme Court of New Zealand.
+William McLeod Wilson (17 May 1946 – 12 September 2025) was a New Zealand lawyer and judge.
+He was appointed to the Court of Appeal in 2007 and the Supreme Court the following year.
 In 2010, he became the first New Zealand judge to resign after being accused of judicial misconduct.
 Wilson was subjected to the first report by the Judicial Conduct Commissioner, which recommended a Judicial Conduct Panel be formed.
 This report of the Commissioner was prematurely released to the press and subsequent media attention forced Wilson's resignation from the Supreme Court.

-Career history
+Early life and family

+Wilson was born in Auckland on 17 May 1946.
+Both of his parents were schoolteachers, and the family moved to New Plymouth, where his father was principal of Welbourn School.
+Wilson was educated at New Plymouth Boys' High School, and went on the study law at Victoria University of Wellington, where he earned LLB and LLM degrees.

+Legal career

-Wilson attended Victoria University of Wellington, where he earned LLB and LLM degrees.
-He worked with law firm Bell Gully and became a partner of the firm in 1971.
+After graduating, Wilson worked with law firm Bell Gully and became a partner of the firm in 1971.
 He was a member of the Waitangi Tribunal from 1986 to 1995 and became a Queen's Counsel in 1996.

 Wilson was appointed as a judge on the Court of Appeal of New Zealand in early 2007.

 After serving less than a year on the Court of Appeal, Wilson was appointed to the Supreme Court of New Zealand in December 2007 to replace the retiring Sir Kenneth Keith.